ms/buildtogether.tech/design/index.md

 ## Find Your Current Comfort Zone

-When we use a low-level language, we incur the cognitive load of assembling micro-steps into something more meaningful (<span x="thinking"/>) When we use a high-level language, we incur a similar load translating functions of functions of functions (or meta-classes templated on object factories) into actual operations on actual data.
+When we use a low-level language, we incur the cognitive load of assembling micro-steps into something more meaningful (<a section="thinking"/>) When we use a high-level language, we incur a similar load translating functions of functions of functions (or meta-classes templated on object factories) into actual operations on actual data.

-More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.  <span f="comprehension-curves"/>
+More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.  <a figure="comprehension-curves"/>
 compares a <span i="code comprehension; novice!code
 comprehension">novice</span>'s comprehension curve with an <span i="expert!code comprehension">expert</span>'s.
 Experts don't just understand more at all